GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 <!-- TODO: add graphics -->

 # How To Solve a Nonagram
-Let's start with some basic problem solving techniques to solve this.
-First, let's write down all of the rules and information we have.
-1.
 The basic concept behind solving these puzzles is to repeatedly apply some rules to figure out what squares must or must not be filled in based on the hints and the current state of the game.
 One observation we can make about this game is that *almost* (We will discuss the exceptions later) all puzzles can be solved just by repeatedly applying some logic to each individual row and column.
 The simplest logic that can be used to do this is to first determine all of the possible valid states of a line.